 Based on subject matter, Dong Ho paintings can be divided into seven main categories: devotional paintings, celebratory paintings, historical paintings, narrative paintings, proverbial paintings, landscape paintings, and paintings reflecting daily life.

-Dong Ho folk paintings are symbolic and decorative but still retain a rustic, easy-to-understand character, very close to the lives of people in the Northern Delta.
+Dong Ho folk paintings are symbolic and decorative, yet they retain a simple, easy-to-understand quality that is very close to the lives of people in the Northern Delta region.

 Dong Ho folk paintings deeply reflect the spiritual and material life of people and society according to the folk aesthetic perspective of the people of this region.
 These paintings express the age-old dreams of working people for a harmonious, prosperous, and happy family life and a just and good society.